 We can do it correctly by slightly adapting our common-tone and next-closest techniques.
-This progression makes a very smooth connection into the V7 by keeping two common tones.
+This progression makes a very smooth connection into the V^7 by keeping two common tones.

+I - IV - V7 - I

+Here there is a step zone from IV to V, so you want to make most of the upper voices go in the opposite direction.

+If you don't, you might make bad parallels against the bass.

+...so we want to pull most (or all) of the parts downward, in contrary motion.
+Here we hold over the F and move down the other two.
 Overall, if you have a good feel for our older techniques and you learn our two new strategies for building and resolving V^7 it should be easy to write these more interesting progressions and avoid problems.
 Of course it might also help to read our Chapter 21 ("Enter the Matrix") to learn how to rigorously scan for errors.
 Learning my "matrix" procedure will also improve your intuitive understanding of good counterpoint.

-modified common strategy tone #1 I V7 I

 Let's conclude with annotated examples of various possible progressions that include V^7 .
 This is not an exhaustive listing by any means.